Legal professions - introduction

 - bring charges;

-- conclude an agreement with the accused person on their guilt and punishment and submit a motion to the court for this to be approved;
+- conclude a guilt and punishment agreement with an accused person and submit a proposal to the court for such agreement to be approved;

 - suspend a criminal prosecution;

 - discontinue or provisionally discontinue a criminal prosecution;

 - approve conciliation or a pre-trial settlement and discontinue criminal prosecution;

 - issue an order to seize an accused person’s property and determine which possessions should not be seized, or cancel such seizure;

 - secure the claim of an injured person, cancel or partially cancel it or exclude an item from it;